 The most common type of equity release is a lifetime mortgage, which involves taking out a loan against your home.
-Repayment of the loan only needs to be repaid when you die or moving into long-term care.
+Repayment of the loan only needs to be completed when you die or move into long-term care.
 Some financial providers give you loan repayment options if you would prefer to do so.

 A Home Reversion Scheme